PiotrTa/Huawei-Challenge-Speaker-Identification/README.md

   - Create two folders: one for the speakers to be enrolled, and the other one for queries and place wave files with 16kHz sampling rate.
   - Open run_identification.ipynb and adjust the folder paths.

  You can also try visualizing the embeddings for your dataset.
-Take a look into speaker embedding visualization ipynb
+Take a look into embedding_visualization.ipynb